rehierl/node-tree-outliner/algorithm-notes.md

 </body>
 ```

-`seq-0` can also be seen to represent the HTML fragment E-2.
-Nodes A and C
+Token sequence `seq-0` can also be seen to correspond with HTML fragment E-2
+(or vice versa).
+Tokens A and C correspond with whitespace text nodes and token
-represent whitespace text nodes and node E the subsequence `div, F, /div`).
+E with the subsequence `div, F, /div`).

-Generalized: Any token sequence represents an infinite number of HTML fragments
+In general, any token sequence corresponds with an infinite number of HTML
-that all have similar, if not identical, semantics.
+fragments that all have similar, if not identical, structure.
+As such, token
+sequences can be used to describe common patterns of events.

 As a flat list of tokens, a token sequence obfuscates the hierarchical structure
 of an HTML fragment.
 Care must be taken to not ignore the structure of a fragment.